thomaswinchestar/api-pp/README.md

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
-# api with Laravel passport and fixed for Laravel version 10 passport authentication installation failed. the cmd is
+# API with Laravel passport and fixed for Laravel version 10 passport authentication installation failed. the cmd is
 ```composer require laravel/passport --ignore-platform-req=ext-sodium -W```